Acoustic Double Glazing · Melbourne Manufactured

 Points lost in-situ with an aluminium frame

 Even with identical glass, an aluminium-framed unit consistently underperforms a properly sealed uPVC frame by 4–6 Rw points.
 On the logarithmic Rw scale, this is the difference between "a bit quieter" and "noticeably quiet."
 For homes on arterial roads or flight paths, this gap is the difference between a successful outcome and a disappointing one.
-Windows Republic uses Deceuninck uPVC profiles — the same European system used in German Passivhaus construction.
+Windows Republic uses Deceuninck uPVC profiles, a Belgian profile system used in certified Passivhaus construction across Europe.

 Acoustic Laminated Glass